stesilva/ScholAmigo/README.md

   To replicate, you will need Spark and Hadoop jars installed locally.
 - Airflow did not work with Spark in this setup.
 As a workaround, for Mac users, you can schedule the example script for the DAAD trusted zone (under the `scripts` folder) using a cron job.
 This demonstrates that scheduling is possible even without Airflow.
 - Define API keys for AWS, Pinecone, and Gemini in the appropriate configuration files or environment variables.
-- Ensure you have an existing and running Neo4j database and enter the corresponding authentication information in the environment variables, as well as the import file directory path for CSV files.

 ---